Back to BlogEcosystem Integration

 Implementation Example: Product Review Sentiment Analysis

-Analyze customer reviews in real-time using AppHighway's Sentiment Analysis tool and store results in Supabase.
+Analyze customer reviews in real-time using AppHighway''s Sentiment Analysis tool and store results in Supabase.

 Edge Function Code